-Pacific College of Oriental Medicine (San Diego), founded in 1986, is a private institution approved by the California Bureau of Private Postsecondary Education.
+Pacific College of Oriental Medicine (San Diego), founded in 1986, is a private institution approved by the California Bureau of Private Postsecondary Education (BPPE).
+Approval to operate by the BPPE means compliance with state standards as set forth in the California Private Postsecondary Act of 2009 and Division 7.5 of Title 5 of the California Code of Regulations.

-It offers the following degrees and certificates: Doctor of Acupuncture and Oriental Medicine, Doctor of Acupuncture, Master of Science (Traditional Oriental Medicine), Associate of Science (Massage Therapy/Asian Bodywork), Associate of Applied Science (Holistic Health Science) and the Massage Therapist (Asian Bodywork) Certificate.
+It offers the following degrees and certificates: Doctor of Acupuncture and Oriental Medicine, Doctor of Acupuncture and Chinese Medicine, Doctor of Acupuncture, Master of Science (Traditional Oriental Medicine), Associate of Science (Massage Therapy/Asian Bodywork), Associate of Applied Science (Holistic Health Science) and the Massage Therapist (Asian Bodywork)